mdn/content/files/en-us/learn/index.md

 ## Tasks and assessments

-In the [Learn web development](/en-US/docs/Learn) section of MDN, there are many self-contained modules that contain articles, tasks, examples, and assessments for you to complete.
+In the Learn web development section of MDN, there are many self-contained modules that contain articles, tasks, examples, and assessments for you to complete.
 Here are some tips on how to get the most out of them.
 There are two main types of tasks you'll encounter:

-- "test your skills" articles, for example in [Learn/JavaScript/Building_blocks/conditionals](/en-US/docs/Learn/JavaScript/Building_blocks/conditionals#test_your_skills!))
+- "test your skills" tasks, for example in [Making decisions in your code — conditionals](/en-US/docs/Learn/JavaScript/Building_blocks/conditionals#test_your_skills!))
-- more in-depth **assessments** at the end of some modules (e.g. see [/en-US/docs/Learn/JavaScript/Building_blocks/Image_gallery](/en-US/docs/Learn/JavaScript/Building_blocks/Image_gallery))
+- more in-depth **assessments** at the end of some modules (e.g. see [Image gallery](/en-US/docs/Learn/JavaScript/Building_blocks/Image_gallery))

 For most of these tasks, have a look at the GitHub repos associated with the learning area (most of the files are available in [`mdn/learning-area`](https://github.com/mdn/learning-area/), some are in [`mdn/css-examples`]https://github.com/mdn/css-examples/tree/master/learn).